DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Detailed OOD Detection Performance

 \subsection{CIFAR Evaluation}

-Table~\ref{table: detailed_results_cifar10} and Table~\ref{table: detailed_results_cifar100} report detailed OOD performance across six test datasets for ResNet-18, ResNet-34, DenseNet-101, and MobileNet-v2 trained on CIFAR-10 and CIFAR-100.
-For MobileNet-v2, we modified the classification head so that the penultimate layer has 512 dimensions, comparable to other models (DenseNet-101: 342; ResNet-18/34: 512) used in our evaluation.

-The foundational baselines (MSP, ODIN, Energy, ReAct, DICE, ASH) did not report results for ResNet-18, ResNet-34, or MobileNet-v2 in their original papers.
+Table~\ref{table: detailed_results_cifar10_a}, \ref{table: detailed_results_cifar10_b}, \ref{table: detailed_results_cifar100_a}, \ref{table: detailed_results_cifar10_b} report detailed OOD performance across six test datasets for ResNet-18, ResNet-34, Wide-ResNet, and MobileNet-v2 trained on CIFAR-10 and CIFAR-100.
+The primary baselines (MSP, ODIN, Energy, ReAct, DICE, ASH, SCALE, GradNorm, KNN) did not report results for ResNet-18, ResNet-34, Wide-ResNet, or MobileNet-v2 in their original papers.
 To ensure a fair comparison, we re-evaluated these methods following the hyperparameter guidelines from their respective publications.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}